supsenpaiuwu/griefergames-bot/README.md

 Built upon [mineflayer](https://github.com/PrismarineJS/mineflayer).

 **Important:** I've reneamed the library from `griefergames` to `griefergames-bot`.
-If you previously installed it from GitHub you have to reinstall it under this new name and update yout imports.
+If you previously installed it from GitHub you have to reinstall it under this new name and update your imports.

 ## Features